Thursday, September 18, 2008

 There's something so endearing about the iconography of the 1890s.

-The beautiful fakery of the stage.
+The beautiful fakery o

 Wake up - pills